 Visit louisville.edu/admissions/apply for UofL semester application deadlines and/or required fee information.

-New MC Students should limit first semester enrollment to the following:
+- New MC students should limit first semester enrollment to 10 credit hours or less.

 Understand Your Payment Options Based on Your First Date of Employment